-TESS VIGELAND: Earlier this year a University of Chicago professor, Todd Henderson, wrote a blog post titled "We are the Super Rich."
-His argument was that he actually isn't, despite a household income -- his wife is a doctor -- of more than $300,000.
+TESS VIGELAND: The tax cut debate went viral recently after a University of Chicago professor, Todd Henderson, wrote a blog post titled “We are the Super Rich.”
+His argument was that he actually isn’t, despite a household income — his wife is a doctor — of more than $300,000.

 He complained that letting the tax cuts lapse would cut into a budget that includes a gardener, housekeeper and nanny, two cars, $60,000 a year in retirement savings, and $60,000 for private school.
 “We are just getting by,” he wrote.

 The blogosphere cried foul.
 But what’s really at work here is whether someone feels rich.

 ROBERT FRANK: There is this generational issue where being wealthy used to mean that you lived off the income from your capital, that you didn’t have to work and that wealth gave you the freedom to do what you really loved doing, rather than just working for money.

 What changed in the late 1980s, 1990s and really ramped up in the 2000s, was the consumption side of that.
 So being rich used to mean you could live a modest and fine lifestyle off your capital.
 With this arms race of conspicuous consumption where houses and mansions got to be twice as large as they used to be, yachts got to be three times their average size, luxury became this enormous industry where everyone, both the aspirational and the truly wealthy, were spending, spending, spending.
 The definition shifted from living modestly off your capital to having tons of stuff.

 VIGELAND: Do you think that changes coming out of the economic collapse and the recession?